About DU Advancement

 Knowledge, Skills, and Abilities

-- Authentic curiosity about the academic and public good vision of the University of Denver as well as a strong appreciation for the extraordinary accomplishments and challenges of DUs faculty, students and alumni.
-Ability to conceptualize and articulate key endeavors that engage alumni and attract donors to DU.
+- Authentic curiosity about the academic and public good vision of the University of Denver as well as a strong appreciation for the extraordinary accomplishments and challenges of DUs faculty and students.
+Ability to conceptualize and articulate key endeavors that attract donors to DU.

 - Sophisticated understanding of mission-driven institutions, particularly colleges and universities.

-- Detailed knowledge of engagement and fundraising strategies, programs and operations.
+- Detailed knowledge of fundraising strategies, programs and operations.

 - Dedication to excellence in all aspects of individual, collective and organizational performance.

-- Comfortable with a flexible work schedule, including significant travel for alumni engagement efforts and some evening and weekend work.
+- Comfortable with a flexible work schedule, including significant travel for major donor cultivation and some evening and weekend work.

 - Demonstrated ability to practice and adhere to organizational values.

-- Bachelor’s Degree or equivalent combination of education or work experience (Veterans with equivalent combination of military certification/education and experience may substitute for the degree qualification)
+- Bachelor’s degree or equivalent combination of education or work experience

 - Experience as a major and principal gift fundraiser with a successful track record of engagement with prospects and donors at the six-, seven- and even eight-figure levels.